 Being a property manager comes with a lot of responsibility.
-Maintaining your rentals and keeping up with real estate mandates is a challenge on its own--not to mention the anxiety of not knowing how your tenants are treating the property.
+Maintaining your rentals and keeping up with real estate mandates is a challenge on its own—not to mention the anxiety of not knowing how your tenants are treating the property.

 Before you go out and purchase any expensive equipment, here's what you need to know about security cameras for rental properties.

-.
+Hopefully you already know this, but just in case, you're not allowed to record video or take still photos (which many Wi-Fi cameras do) in any area where someone would have a reasonable expectation of privacy.
 Bedrooms and bathrooms are clearly off-limits, but so are living rooms and common areas.
-Tenants expect privacy when their front door is closed; so, long story short: No cameras in the house.
+Tenants expect privacy when their front door is closed, so no cameras in the house.

-.
-For example, most people are aware that they could be recorded by security cameras on the street or in a public place; or even by Google Maps' Street View cameras while you're in your own yard.
+The same expectations of privacy aren't in effect outside of your rental.
+For the most part, it's legal (and common) to record video in public places.
+For example, most people are aware that they could be recorded by security cameras on the street or in a public place, or even by Google Maps' Street View cameras while you're in your own yard.

 If your neighbors are in close quarters, however, they may not appreciate a security camera if it's pointed toward their home.
 While different states have different laws about recording, make sure you talk to your neighbors before you install any surveillance equipment.
 You want them on your side, because they can help to keep your property safe when you're not around.

-only requires that one person knows they're being recorded; this means that you can't eavesdrop or record any conversations that you're not taking part in.
+Since most newer cameras record audio as well as video, there are additional considerations to keep in mind when installing security cameras for rental properties.
+Federal law requires that one person knows they're being recorded.
+This means you can't eavesdrop or record any conversations that you're not taking part in.
 However, states have their own laws that may necessitate dual consent.